David Lodge (author): Overview

-Lodge's first published novels evoke the atmosphere of post-war England (for example, The Picturegoers (1960)).
+Lodge's first published novels evoke the atmosphere of post-war England (for example, The Picturegoers [1960]).
 The theme recurs in later novels, through the childhood memories of certain characters (Paradise News, 1992; Therapy, 1995).
 The war is covered in Out of the Shelter (1970), while Ginger You're Barmy (1962) draws on Lodge's experience of military service in the 1950s.
 The Guardian review of the 2011 reissue of Ginger You're Barmy, called the novel "an impressively humane and feelingly political indictment of a tawdry postwar compromise" and "a moving glimpse of a world on the cusp of change".

 Lodge was brought up a Catholic and described himself as an "agnostic Catholic".
-Many of his characters are Catholic and their Catholicism, particularly the relationship between Catholicism and sexuality, is a major theme.
+Many of his characters are Catholic and their Catholicism, particularly the relationship between Catholicism and sexuality, is a theme.
 The British Museum Is Falling Down (1965) and How Far Can You Go?
 (1980; published in the US as Souls and Bodies), examine the difficulties faced by orthodox Catholics due to the prohibition of artificial contraception.
 Other novels where Catholicism plays an important part include Small World (in the character of Persse), Paradise News (1991) and Therapy (1995).
 In Therapy, the protagonist Laurence Passmore ("Tubby") has a breakdown after his marriage fails.
 He reminisces about his adolescent courtship with his first girlfriend at a Catholic youth club and seeks her out while she is on a pilgrimage to Santiago de Compostela.
 Lodge has said that if read chronologically, his novels depict an orthodox Roman Catholic becoming "less and less so as time went on".